 years of history

 With a population of 22 million and counting, people from all over China and the world have flocked to this cultural center, as China’s economy and international power have grown.
 A fascinating blend of the very old and the ultra-modern, it’s home to 15th century treasures like the Hall of Supreme Harmony and stunners like Beijing National Stadium, a.k.a. the Bird’s Nest.
 The jam-packed cosmopolitan city buzzes with a lively arts scene, and boasts a record number of top research institutions and technology companies.

 - Visit incredible sites loaded with history, like Tiananmen Square and the Forbidden City.

 - Choose a theme-study weekend and expand your horizons.
 You might visit the birthplace of Confucius in Qufu, as you examine traditional Chinese philosophy; visit the bustling port city Dalian to explore urbanization; or visit a village and hike in northern Shanxi province to dig into the environment and rural governance.

 - See contemporary art, and musical and theatric performances, or take a day hike near Beijing.

 - Learn about contemporary Chinese issues like international economics, cross-cultural communication, sustainability, and film with a special series of lectures given by scholars and other experts.

 - Language Tutoring.
-To ensure progress in fluency, each student is paired with a PKU graduate student or CIEE instructor for three one-on-one tutorials and one one-to-three Language and Culture Practicum session each week.
+To ensure progress in fluency, students are offered tutorials and regular small group Language and Culture Practicum sessions.
 Tutors practice conversation and help with homework.